Bands, Give Your Fans Real News, Not Spam

-It’s also worth noting that some social networks only show your public messages to a subset of followers / subscribers / fans, and use their initial reaction and interactions as a way to ration showing your posts to further followers / subscribers / fans.
-On Facebook this rationing factor is an algorithm called “EdgeRank”.
+It’s also worth noting that some social networks only show your public messages to a subset of followers/subscribers/fans, and use their initial reactions and interactions as a way to ration showing your posts to further followers/subscribers/fans.
+On Facebook, this rationing factor is an algorithm called “EdgeRank”.

 Breaking News – BANDS SPAM, NO ONE LIKES IT.

 When it comes to spam, bands are amongst the very worst offenders.

 Bands bombard people with some of the most unwanted, unprepared crap.
 Build a buzz?
 The only thing it tends to build is resentment.
 At best the band experiences a painfully slow growth in fans who barely interact with them, seeming to work damn hard for very little gain.

 If musicians really want to be viewed with respect then the sooner they learn the difference between spam and welcome promo the better (yes there really is such a thing).
 Bands need to learn how to respect others while balancing their promotion activities.

 Do bands really think;